OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 - If too many requests are dispatched to a busy core worker, they will just time out.
 - There is no easy way to scale up the number of workers to react to increased load.
-- Because calls need to complete within the timeout of the client's http requests, the system falls appart when latency increases due to load.
+- Because calls need to complete within the timeout of the client's http requests, the system falls apart when latency increases due to load.

 This proposal intends to address these issues by introducing an RPC system which: